-- Greater willingness to "go the extra mile" for the organization. - Increased levels of employees reporting that the company is "a good place to work." - Increased employee satisfaction with decisions impacting their work. - Increased feelings of being valued as an employee by the organization. - More than double the number of employees who were inspired to "put forth a great deal of effort every day." - Increased employee perception that their manager is doing a good job.
+- Greater willingness to "go the extra mile" for the organization. - Increased levels of employees reporting that the company is "a good place to work." - Increased employee satisfaction with decisions impacting their work. - Increased feelings of being valued as an employee by the organization. - More than double the number of employees who were inspired to "put forth a great deal of effort every day." - Increased employee's perception that his/her supervisor was doing a good job.